 Co-parenting is hard enough when both parents reside in the same part of the country.
 When one parent wants to relocate to another city or state, the problem becomes even more complex.

-Whether your ex-wife or ex-husband is seeking to relocate for a job, a spouse, or simply a fresh start, you might be wondering whether she can take your child out of state without permission.
+Whether the parents is seeking to relocate for a job, a spouse, or simply a fresh start, you might be wondering if they can take a child out of state without the other parents permission.

 The good news is that you have legal recourse in the event that your co-parent tries to move away from you.
 Keep reading to learn about how custody decisions work in the event of a relocation.